NicoHawai/Bash_BatteryCapacity_Laptop/README.md

 ### Show Battery Capacity

-I made this code to keep an eye on my battery.
+I made this code to keep an eye on my laptop battery.
 Useful when I work remotely in cli, or simply if we do not have a GUI on the laptop (like for a server)

 ![30%](pics/Batt_30.PNG)